-The bill instead generally requires treasurers to return contributions that do not qualify if they were (1) received from state contractor principals, out-of-state residents, or underage children or (2) for less than five dollars.
+The bill instead generally requires treasurers to (1) return nonqualifying contributions if they were (a) received from state contractor principals, out-of-state residents, or underage children or (b) less than five dollars or (2) donate these nonqualifying contributions to a 501(c)(3) charitable organization.
 If the contribution is for five dollars or more and from a contributor who did not provide his or her full name and address, the treasurer must return the contribution, if practicable, or transmit it to SEEC for deposit in the CEF.